Alek-Koziolek/Task-Tracker-App/README.md

 The project is built in ReactJS.
 It uses react hooks like useState, useReducer, useContext, useEffect, and useCallback.

-Fetch API communicates with Firebase, which is being used for storing data, via HTTP requests.
+Fetch API communicates with Firebase, which is being used for storing data, via HTTP requests (REST API).

 Styling is done with CSS modules.